-Complaint.
-As the Oakland County Sheriff, Defendant Bouchard is responsible for the Oakland County Jail.

-- 15. Defendant Matthew Peschke is a sergeant with the Oakland County Sheriff's Office.
-He was the lead investigator of Plaintiff for Oakland County, and personally influenced, participated in, and/or recommended the unlawful and politicized arrest and prosecution of Plaintiff as set forth in this First Amended Complaint. - 16.
-Defendant Oakland County's decisions, laws, policies, practices, customs, and/or procedures were the moving force behind the constitutional violations set forth in this First Amended Complaint. - 17.
-At all relevant times, Defendant Oakland County trained, supervised, and employed Defendants McDonald, Rozell, Bouchard, and Peschke. - 18.
-Defendant Oakland County's deficient training and supervision of Defendants, particularly with regard to Defendants' duty to safeguard and secure the First Amendment rights of private citizens, were done with deliberate indifference as to their known or obvious consequences and were a moving force behind the actions that deprived Plaintiff of his fundamental constitutional rights as set forth in this First Amended Complaint.
+- 12. Defendant Michael J. Bouchard is the Oakland County Sheriff.
+He, through his Office, recommended prosecution of Plaintiff, and he conspired and worked jointly with the Oakland County Prosecutor to pursue the unlawful and politicized prosecution of Plaintiff.
+Defendant Bouchard is also responsible for the Oakland County Jail. - 13.
+Defendant Matthew Peschke is a sergeant with the Oakland County Sheriff's Office.
+He was the lead investigator of Plaintiff for Oakland County, and he conspired and worked jointly with the Oakland County Prosecutor to pursue the unlawful and politicized prosecution of Plaintiff. - 14.
+Defendant Oakland County's decisions, laws, policies, practices, customs, and/or procedures were the moving force behind the constitutional violations set forth in this Complaint. - 15.
+At all relevant times, Defendant Oakland County trained, supervised, and employed Defendants McDonald, Rozell, Bouchard, and Peschke. - 16.
+Defendant Oakland County's deficient training and supervision of Defendants were done with deliberate indifference as to their known or obvious consequences and were a moving force behind the actions that deprived Plaintiff of his fundamental constitutional rights as set forth in this Complaint.